siongui/userpages/content/articles/2018/01/30/css-only-bulma-tab-panel%en.rst

     display: block;
   }

-- The first rule hide the tab content and input radio box.
+- The first rule hides the tab content and input radio box.
 - The magic is in second rule.
 We use **:checked** and general sibling selector (~) to make the user-selected tab content visible.